NSLS-II-BMM/BeamlineManual/docs/plotting.rst

    :width: 80%
    :align: center

-   An example of the XAFS live plot made for a transmission XAFS scan.
+   An example of the XAFS live plot made for a fluorescence XAFS scan.